• Skip to primary navigation

 lamb in chunks in a bowl

-1. Let them marinate with salt, extra virgin olive oil, and a sprig of rosemary for a few hours
+1. Let them marinate with a sprinkle of salt, extra virgin olive oil, and a sprig of rosemary for a few hours

 lamb chunks on skewers